kammitama5/kammitama5.github.io/_posts/2017-6-20-Tuesday-June-20th.md

   You don't have to be one thing, and I think that being a well-rounded engineer means that you draw from different life experiences.
+  Btw, NASA actually *does* hire origami artists to help them engineer how they fit things into spacecraft.
+So yes, it's actually a form of engineering/ thinking that's useful.

 - I spend a lot of time reading, and especially on the Internet.
   I'm drawn towards mathematics, good design, programming, and the hacker/maker culture.